fbpx

 Rosa Alpina

-A bit further afield, but still within driving distance of Cortina is the mountain resort of Rosa Alpina.
+A bit further afield, but still within driving distance of Cortina, is the mountain resort of Rosa Alpina.
 Set in Alda Badia, this is one of the best hotels in the Dolomites for luxury, service, and amenities.
 It’s home to the 3-Michelin-starred St. Hubertus Restaurant, a must-experience when staying.
-Note: The Rosa Alpina is currently undergoing renovation and is scheduled to reopen for the 2024/2025 season.
+Note: The Rosa Alpina is renovating and scheduled to reopen for the 2024/2025 season.

 Rosa Alpina, Strada Micurà de Rü, 20, 39036 San Cassiano BZ, Italy